Mr. Romantic – Date dressing the right way

 Roses at the ready!
 So, you’ve got the date, and now all you need to decide on is the outfit.

-With Valentine’s Day just around the corner, there’s no better time to brush up on your date dressing know-how so you can style a winning look for that all-important meeting.
+With the dating scene starting up after months of lonely lockdowns, it’s time to brush up on your date dressing know-how so you can style a winning look for that all-important meeting.
 Whether it’s a first date or the fifth time you’re meeting, we’re here to ensure you’re in the know when it comes to style and, of course, guarantee you look the part.

 L is for Location (and hopefully Love)